ncmdev/sdk/superwidget/README.md

 # Simple Button

 If you are going to render multiple widgets on a single page, then you should use this simple button implementation, which is much more lightweight than the above examples and will not hamper performance.
-To see an example of a use case where the simple button should be used, go to wheretowatch.com and hover over movie and TV show posters.
+To see an example of a use case where the simple button should be used, go to [wheretowatch.com](http://wheretowatch.com) and hover over movie and TV show posters to see them in action.

 This is done using the GWI.showButton(element, <options>) function.
 GWI.showButton takes two parameters, a required DOM element to be replaced by the widget, and a javascript object of options.